DustVoice/Brain/content/Brain/Caddy (Fedora).md

 The [official documentation](https://caddyserver.com/docs/) even provides a [list of common patterns](https://caddyserver.com/docs/caddyfile/patterns), like e.g., a static file server, or reverse proxying.

-> [!example] Reverse Proxy
+> [!example] Example: Reverse Proxy
 > I mostly utilize this central Caddy instance for reverse proxying.
 >
 > For example, I might have a second container running a web server on port `5000`.
-> To serve it under the subdomain `service.dustvoice.de`, I would simply populate the Caddyfile with
+> To serve it under the subdomain `service.dustvoice.de`, I would simply populate the Caddyfile under `~/containers/caddy/config/Caddyfile` with
 >
-> ```text title="~/containers/config/Caddyfile" /service.dustvoice.de/ /5000/
+> ```text title="~/containers/caddy/config/Caddyfile" /service.dustvoice.de/ /5000/
 > service.dustvoice.de {
 > 	reverse_proxy localhost:5000
 > }